 I received this letter from a parent whose son is involved with our Best Buddies Jobs program in Miami Beach.
 Joni’s message is a strong testament to the determination of our participants to be part of an inclusive workplace that allows them to fulfill their professional goals.
-Our Jobs staff is dedicated to building strong relationships between people with special needs and the companies who hire them.
+Our Jobs staff is dedicated to building strong relationships between people with intellectual and developmental disabilities and the companies who hire them.
 I challenge every business leader that reads this to consider hiring through Best Buddies Jobs by visiting www.imintohire.org.
 Are you In To Hire?

 Anthony K. Shriver

 As you know, up until a few months ago, I was the Assistant Mayor of Bal Harbour.
 In that capacity, I represented Bal Harbour on the Miami-Dade County League of Cities and began working with its Executive Director, Richard Kuper, and Best Buddies in trying to secure employment for adults in the municipalities within the League.
 I am very proud to say that many municipalities have stepped up and are employing a number of people with intellectual and developmental disabilities, with more openings forthcoming.
 Working with Andrea Schonenberg and Kevin Devine has been not only productive, but rewarding and gratifying to me as well.
 These individuals truly care and go even more than that extra mile.
 And although I am no longer the Assistant Mayor, I am committed to continuing my involvement with this partnership.